randolf.ca 1.00

 Parameters

-rowRow number (0 = first row; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)
+ROWRow number (0 = first row; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)

-colColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)
+COLColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)

 ◆ last()

-result & pq::result::last ( )
+row pq::result::last ( )

 Change the current row to the last valid row (0 = first row), which is used in conjunction with methods that access data by column without also specifying a row number.